 The Grand Tour

 was an essential undertaking for any English man of means beginning in the 1700s, but it wasn't until the early 1800s with the invention of steam-powered transportation that it became a pursuit open to anyone, including women.
-The tour typically began in Dover, England and though there was no specified order of countries to visit, most travelers went to Spain, France, Germany, and Switzerland before the culmination of the trip in Italy.
+The tour typically began in Dover, England and though there was no specified order of countries to visit, most travelers went to France, Germany, and Switzerland before the culmination of the trip in Italy.
 Throughout the tour one was supposed to acquire knowledge of language, politics, sport and art and become a generally more well-rounded person of privilege.
-And on the way, they shopped for souvenirs, often in jewelry form.

 VICTORIAN (1837 - 1901)